PointerToNextPole/my-learning-note/React学习笔记.md

 > });
 > ```
 >
+> > 👀 有点类似于 Vue 中，在 watch 中修改响应式数据、使其加一
+>
 > Effects run as a *result* of rendering.
 Setting state *triggers* rendering.
 Setting state immediately in an Effect is like plugging a power outlet into itself.
 The Effect runs, it sets the state, which causes a re-render, which causes the Effect to run, it sets the state again, this causes another re-render, and so on.
 >
 > Effects should usually synchronize your components with an *external* system.
 If there’s no external system and you only want to adjust some state based on other state, [you might not need an Effect.](https://react.dev/learn/you-might-not-need-an-effect)

+##### Step 2: Specify the Effect dependencies

+By default, Effects run after *every* render.
+Often, this is **not what you want:**

+- Sometimes, it’s slow.
+Synchronizing with an external system is not always instant, so you might want to skip doing it unless it’s necessary.
+For example, you don’t want to reconnect to the chat server on every keystroke.
+- Sometimes, it’s wrong.
+For example, you don’t want to trigger a component fade-in animation on every keystroke.
+The animation should only play once when the component appears for the first time.